bristermitten/kemtls/README.md

 This should show logs of the `init`, `server`, and `client` services.
 The `init` service runs first to generate the server static keypair, which is saved to the `state/` directory on the host machine.
 The server then starts up, loading the static keypair from disk, and finally the client connects to the server and performs the KEMTLS handshake.

 #### Manual Setup
 Alternatively, you can build and run the project manually.
 This requires having GHC and Cabal installed, along with a C compiler for building the McTiny C library.
-I can't guarantee this will work on all platforms, but it should work on Linux and macOS.
+I can't guarantee this will work on all platforms, or even at all as I've not tested it much.

 ```bash
 # build the mctiny C library